-o Going back to VOSA → Tag "Results"
+Going back to VOSA → Tag "Results"

 - Step 14.- Place the cursor on the "Results" tag and then click "Activity Log".
 You will find here a summary of all steps executed to carry out the workflow. - Step 15.- Place the cursor on the "Results" tag and then click "Download Results".
-You can save here different type of results (plots, VO photometry, HR diagram,...) in different formats. - Step 16.- Place the cursor on the "Results" tag and then click "References".
-A refs.bibtex.bib file including the bibliographic references of all the resources you have made use of (VO services, theoretical models,...) can be got here.
+You can save here different type of results (plots, VO photometry, HR diagram,...) in different formats. - Step 16.- Place the cursor on the "Results" and click "Download results".
+Click "Retrieve" (do not tick anything).
+A new window with the message "Tar file successfully created" will appear.
+Click "Download your results".
+In the tar file (folder "info") you will get a couple of files (refs.dat, refs.bibtex.bib) including the bibliographic references of all the resources you have made use of (VO services, theoretical models,...).